 On April 1, 2010, the Company entered into an Agreement with Grosso Group to provide services and facilities to the Company.
 Grosso Group is a private company that is owned by an officer and director of the Company and also has another common director with the Company.
 Grosso Group provides its member companies with administrative and management services.
 The member companies pay monthly fees to Grosso Group on a cost recovery basis.
 The fee is based upon a pro-rating of Grosso Group's costs including its staff and overhead costs among the member companies.
-The current monthly fee is \$59,500 per month.
+The current monthly fee is \$82,500 per month.
 This fee is reviewed and adjusted quarterly based on the level of services required.
-The fee for 2014 is consistent with the amount charged for the year ended December 31, 2013.